Search Engine Optimization

 What is the difference between organic and paid search results?

 Organic results appear based on relevance and authority signals evaluated by search engine algorithms.
 Paid results appear because advertisers bid on keywords and pay per click.
 Organic traffic produces higher long-term ROI because it compounds over time without proportional cost increases.
 Paid search delivers immediate visibility but stops producing results the moment budget stops.
-The strongest digital strategies use both channels with budgets calibrated to current organic ranking positions.
+The strongest strategies use both channels with budgets calibrated to current organic ranking positions.

 How much should Southeast Wisconsin businesses budget for SEO?